CodingNomads/mentor-docs/docs/02_new_mentors.md

 During your paid onboarding time, you are expected to use this time to complete the following tasks thoroughly:

-*   Set up Toggl and start recording your time
+*   Set up TopTracker and start recording your time
 *   Read the Mentor docs to make yourself familiar with CodingNomads' mentorship process, logistics, and expectations
 *   Set up your system with the necessary software and give everything a test-run:
     *   Install Zoom and making sure you understand the workflow for scheduling and conducting a 1-on-1 meeting
-    *   Explore Toggl and go through the process of recording your time and generating a report
+    *   Explore TopTracker and go through the process of recording your time
 *   Log in to our learning platform and get familiar with its navigation, as well as where you can keep track of students' progress
 *   Skim over the whole course content, so that you understand the course structure, which topics we discuss, and how we approach them
 *   Clone the relevant GitHub repository that contains the labs for your course and look into the code to make sure you understand the instructions